Sounddimension/AiFiAppFramework_Wiki/README.md

-This is a test wiki and doesnt actualy contain valid documentation
+This repository is only here to hold the gathered all documentation related to AiFiStreaming framework